OmarAglan/ArbSh/CONTRIBUTING.md

-# Contributing to Simple Shell
+# Contributing to ArbSh

 We love your input!
-We want to make contributing to Simple Shell as easy and transparent as possible, whether it's:
+We want to make contributing to ArbSh as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code